pauldmccarthy/fsleyes/userdoc/plot_views.rst

   normalise it to the range ``[-1, 1]``, or scale it to percent-signal-changed (suitable for FMRI BOLD data).

-- **Use pixdims** This setting is enabled by default.
+- **Use pixdims** This setting is disabled by default.
 When enabled, the ``pixdim`` field of the time dimension in the NIFTI header is assumed to contain the TR time, and is used to scale the time series data along the X axis.
 Effectively, this means that the X axis will show seconds.
 When